ducakar/openzone/README.md

   vector components in OpenZone code.
   `OFF` by default.

-- `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library.
-Requires ODE (Open Dynamics Engine) compiled in single precision.
-If turned off, ozDynamics is built only partially.
-OpenZone does not need ozDynamics library to run, only a few headers are required to build OpenZone.
+- `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library (ozDynamics).
+Requires ODE (Open Dynamics Engine) compiled in single precision. ozDynamics is only my attempt to create a physics engine and is not required by OpenZone.
   `OFF` by default.

 - `OZ_SDL1`: Use SDL 1.2 instead of SDL 2.0.
   `OFF` by default, forced to `OFF` on Android, forced to `ON` on NaCl.

 - `OZ_GL_ES`: Use OpenGL ES 2.0 API.
-Enabling this on Linux or Windows while using SDL 1.2 leads to a strange situation when SDL initialises OpenGL but rendering is done entirely through OpenGL ES.
+Enabling this on Linux while using SDL 1.2 leads to a strange situation when SDL initialises OpenGL but rendering is done entirely through OpenGL ES.
-  However, it seems to work on Linux at least.
   `OFF` by default, forced to `ON` on Android and NaCl.

 - `OZ_NONFREE`: Enable support for building textures using S3 texture compression.
 Requires libsquish library.
   `OFF` by default.

 - `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
 Lua scripts execute significantly faster.
   `OFF` by default.

-- `OZ_NET`: Enable networking support (not implemented yet).
+- `OZ_NET`: Enable networking support.
+Not implemented yet.
 Requires SDL_net library.
   `OFF` by default, forced to `OFF` on NaCl.

-- `OZ_STANDALONE`: This only affects behaviour of "`make install`".
-It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is intended if one wants to create all-in-one ZIP (or whatever) archive that can be unpacked and run on any Linux distro or Windows without installation.
+- `OZ_STANDALONE`: This only affects behaviour of `make install`.
+It also installs dependencies from `lib` directory, game data archives found in `share/openzone`, info files etc. This is intended when one wants to create all-in-one ZIP archive that can be unpacked and run without installation.
   `OFF` by default, forced to `ON` on Windows, forced to `OFF` on Android and NaCl.

 Tools